iamcoleman/senior-design/Senior Design Assignments/User Documentation/Getting_Started.md

 Once you perform a search, the results page is displayed.
 The search bar is still present, and each time you search, the results data is updated.
 Below the search bar, a list of hashtags related to your query are displayed.
 Each hashtag is a link to related posts on Twitter.

 At the bottom of the page, there is a graph displaying sentiment over time for your query on the supported social media platforms.
 This reflects how positively users on the platform feel about the keywords you are exploring.
 A score of 50 means that users feel neutral or conflicted about the topic.
 Higher scores reflect more positive sentiment, and lower scores reflect more negative sentiment.
+Results for Tumblr will only be displayed if you search by a hashtag.